tuanchris/data-lake-iac/README.md

 git clone https://github.com/tuanchris/data-lake-iac.git
 cd data-lake-iac
 ```
+Or you can fork the project to your account.
 ### Authenticate with GCP
 First, authenticate with GCP.
 Paste the following comment to a terminal and follow the instructions.
 ```